nabeelshan78/My-second-Repo/README.md

 # My-second-Repo
-This is second my repository
+This is my second repository.
+Author -> Nabeel Shan